-A resource type specifies a skill, material or cost and sets a default rate for a billable labor item or entry.
+A resource type sets a default rate for a billable labor item or entry.
 Typically a resource type represents a skill performed by a staff member.
-A billing rate and standard cost is defined for each skill required to perform the service.
+A billing rate and standard cost is defined for each resource type required to perform the service.
 The rate can be overridden when selected.
-Because the labor performed to deliver a service sometimes requires incidental charges for materials and costs, resource types can also be classified as either material or cost.
-For example, extra cabling or overnight shipping might be included as additional, billable labor entries, because they are required to deliver the service of installing a server.
 The classification of resource types typically reflects the production requirements of a company.
 Labor entries are classified by both resource type and by activity type.